Leikaab/apiconfig/.roo/rules-sr-code-python/rules.md

 *   **Implementing `apiconfig` Components:**
     *   Follow the structure, guidelines, and implementation steps outlined in `/workspace/.roo/rules/apiconfig-project-plan.md`.
 Ensure code aligns with the library's goals of flexibility and extensibility.
-    *   **Code Extraction Source:** When extracting code from `crudclient` to `apiconfig`, the source code resides in the `crudclient` submodule, located at `/workspace/crudclient/crudclient/`.
-    *   **File Mapping:** Refer to the "File Mapping from `crudclient` to `apiconfig`" table within `/workspace/.roo/rules/apiconfig-project-plan.md` to identify the correct source files and understand the required adaptations.
-    *   **Read-Only Submodule:** The `crudclient` submodule directory (`/workspace/crudclient/`) is read-only.
-Do not attempt to modify files within it directly.
-Your task is to read from it and implement the adapted code within the `apiconfig/` directory structure.

 **Note:**
 All test, lint, and quality check execution and analysis must be delegated to the test-runner-summarizer mode.
 Do not attempt to run or analyze tests or quality checks directly.